 Alt-text is the text that pops up when you hover your mouse over an image.
-It may seem like a minor thing, but not only does alt-text contribute to your ranking—it is used by accessibility software and read aloud to the visually impaired.
+It may seem like a minor thing, but not only does alt-text contribute to your ranking, it is also used by accessibility software and read aloud to the visually impaired.

-By including translations of your alt-text, you enable a better user experience for all of your visitors, no matter what language they speak or how they access the site.
+By including translations of your alt-text, you enable a better user experience for all of your visitors, no matter what language they speak or how they access your site.

 4) Image Text

 Image text refers to images that have text written on them.
 Page and section headers may be some of the more obvious examples, and thus easily caught, but even minor image text (like a “submit” button on a form) needs to be translated.

 And of course, when you do translate the image, make sure you translate the image’s file name and the link it points to.
 It gives both your users and the search engine crawlers an easier time when you keep everything consistent.

 The above items might not contribute much to your search engine visibility when taken individually, but everything adds up.
 In the highly competitive world of search rankings, choosing to translate your keywords may be the difference between page 1 and page 10.

 On a final note, keep in mind that the translation process involves the creation of many new pages — as well as the links to these pages.
 An experienced translation company — like Accredited Language — will be able to maintain consistency throughout the course of the project, so you don’t inadvertently end up creating dead-end links on the translated website.